mrocklin/thesis/matrix-compilation.md

 \label{sec:matrix-isvalid}

 When we build a computation we ask for the desired inputs of that computation.
-Our frontend interface will look like the following:
+Our frontend interface will look like the following example:

 ~~~~~~~~~~~~~~Python
 #      compile(inputs,       outputs       ,   assumptions )